IrisFokam/ds-456-codex-activity/Codex_Activity.md

 **Task 7.1 (in `Codex_Activity.md`):**

 - Briefly describe what analysis Codex performed and what results you obtained.
+  Codex named missing values as unknown, and did some wrangling to obtain summaries about the numbers and proportions of the different licenses types.
 - What was good or bad about this one-shot attempt (data used, methods, code quality, clarity)?
+  It was straightforward which is good, and it let the user find the answer for themselves from the table it created.
+I however did not try to explicitly answer the question as I still need to look for myself.
+It could have created a filter for neighborhoods with unusually high proportions for example.

 ## 7.2 Plan-first interaction